lucee/lucee-docs/docs/03.reference/01.functions/sslcertificatelist/function.md

 - server
 ---

-list all Certificates availble on a specific host
+list all Certificates available on a specific host